The Little Princess (1939 film): Plot

 In her new role, Sara gets hungrier and more tired from her arduous duties and sneaks off to veterans' hospitals, convinced her father is not dead.
 After a string of episodes, including a performance of the film's most well-known song "Knocked 'em in the Old Kent Road" with Bertie, Sara is at her wits end.
 Things start to worsen, when Sara gets into an argument with Miss Minchin, who cannot tolerate her faith in believing her father is still alive and tries forcing her to face reality.
 She is taunted by Lavinia the next day, eventually causing her to lose her temper and dump ashes on her.
 Miss Minchin arrives in the attic to punish Sara for "hurting" Lavinia.
-She discovers blankets, food and other items that Ram Dass and Lord Wickham left Sara, assumes they are stolen, and locks her in the attic, calling the police.
+She discovers blankets, food and other items that Ram Dass and Lord Wickham left Sara, assumes they are stolen and locks her in the attic, calling the police.
 Sara escapes and runs to the hospital with Minchin in hot pursuit.

 Meanwhile, the hospital is preparing to transfer a newly arrived unknown patient, who is unable to communicate except to repeatedly say, "Sara, Sara"; it is Captain Crewe.
 Sara bursts in upon a visit by Queen Victoria, who grants her permission to search for her father.
 During her search, she is reunited with a wounded Mr. Geoffrey and Miss Rose.
 Hiding from Miss Minchin and the police, she happens upon her father in the waiting room.
 Initially he doesn't respond to her but her cries bring him out of his stupor.

-A staff member announces Sara has found her father, and Miss Minchin exclaims: "Captain Crewe is alive?!" to which her brother retorts, "Of course he's alive!
+A staff member announces Sara has found her father and Miss Minchin exclaims: "Captain Crewe is alive?!" to which her brother retorts, "Of course he's alive!
 How could she find him if he wasn't alive?"
 The film ends with Sara helping her father stand as the Queen departs, smiling at Sara on the way out.
-Sara and her father, later rescue Becky and adopt her and their fortune gets restored and the family move to a new home in London.